impallari/AlphabetMagic/README.md

 The methodology consists of defining a specific objective in each experiment, so that we can evaluate it as objectively as possible and provide feedback for the next experiment.

+Here we keep trank of the experiments and we host the resultsing alphabets

 ### Experiment 1
 The objective of this particular experiment is to generate exiting, cool, flamboyant and exotic alphabets.
 We want to test if we can generate creative, eye catching and excentric lettershapes while maintaining consistency with the entire alphabet.